Daniel-Chin/Python_Lib/readme.md

 A simple file server.
 Serves file in a folder.
 Has a simple html page interface.
-Built upon safe_http.py, please see its documentation.
+Built upon safe_http.py.
+Please see its documentation.
+Problems:
+* Does not sanitize html.
+But Don't panic!
+This is a file server and the threat only originates from local file names.
+Plus, "<>" is not allowed in filename.

 ## safe_http.py
 Really tries to be safe against injection attacks.
 Intentionally uses single thread only.
 Only answers GET.
 Does not abide by request http header fields.
 Does not defend against DoS.
+Problems:
+* socket.send without timeout.
+Could block the entire scheduling.

 ## serve_now.py
 Immediately open a port, accept connection